Albany High School (California)

-Albany High School (AHS) is a comprehensive public high school located in Albany, California in the San Francisco Bay Area.
-The school educates approximately 1,300 students from grades 9 through 12.
+Albany High School (AHS) is a comprehensive public high school in Albany, California in the San Francisco Bay Area.
+Enrollment is approximately 1,300 students from grades 9 through 12.

 Achievements

 In 2001, Albany was accredited by the Western Association of Schools and Colleges for the maximum term of six years.
-Albany High School was #756 nationally ranked in 2016, and #119 among California high schools.
+Albany High School was #559 nationally ranked in 2025, and #76 among California high schools.
+In 2013 Albany High School received an award for Distinction in Civic Learning from the California Courts.
+Associate Justice Carole Corrigan of the California Supreme Court presented the Award which honored the work of the social studies department and student clubs such as the Model United Nations program.

-The school is known for its athletic, science, math, and music programs.